Nottingham direct line of the Midland Railway: 1871 Midland bill

-In November 1871 the Midland Railway deposited a Bill before Parliament entitled the "Nottingham and Rushton Lines Act".
+In November 1871 the Midland Railway deposited a bill before Parliament entitled the "Nottingham and Rushton Lines Bill".
 It proposed a line between Nottingham and Saxby, 21 1/2 miles long.
 It would pass some distance north of Melton Mowbray, and generally duplicate the Melton to Saxby section of the existing Peterborough line.
 The "Manton and Rushton Line" was a route 14 miles long between Manton on the Syston and Peterborough Railway, and Rushton on the Midland Main Line, north of Kettering.
 Included in the proposals was a spur linking the Nottingham and Saxby line to Melton Mowbray station.

-In the same Parliamentary session the rival Great Northern Railway (GNR) promoted a Bill for a line south from Newark through Melton to Leicester; new stations would be built in Leicester and Melton Mowbray.
+In the same parliamentary session the rival Great Northern Railway (GNR) promoted a bill for a line south from Newark through Melton to Leicester; new stations would be built in Leicester and Melton Mowbray.
 The actual promoter of this scheme was William Firth, a Yorkshire industrialist, and a director of the Great Northern Railway.

-Although the Midland scheme was broadly west to east and the GNR line would be north to south, there was considered to be much duplication in the two Bills, and each Bill's promoters criticised and deprecated their opponents' scheme.
+Although the Midland scheme was broadly west to east and the GNR line would be north to south, there was considered to be much duplication in the two bills, and each bill's promoters criticised and deprecated their opponents' scheme.

-The Midland Railway (Nottingham and Saxby Lines) Act, 1872 granted the Midland Railway permission to build only part of its Saxby Line from Nottingham to what would have been the junction with the Melton Branch, and the spur to Melton station.
-This was a bad outcome for the Midland: the Act left it with an awkward route to Melton – the route had been chosen to lead to Saxby, not Melton.
+The resulting Midland Railway (Nottingham and Saxby Lines) Act 1872 (35 & 36 Vict. c. cxviii) granted the Midland Railway permission to build only part of its Saxby Line from Nottingham to what would have been the junction with the Melton Branch, and the spur to Melton station.
+This was a bad outcome for the Midland: the act left it with an awkward route to Melton – the route had been chosen to lead to Saxby, not Melton.
 Even worse, the Manton to Rushton line was lost, preventing the creation of a through relief route.
-The Midland Railway returned to Parliament the following year with a Bill for a more direct line from Nottingham to Melton, which passed unopposed, as the Midland Railway (Additional Powers) Act 1873.
+The Midland Railway returned to Parliament the following year with a bill for a more direct line from Nottingham to Melton, which passed unopposed, as the Midland Railway (Additional Powers) Act 1873 (36 & 37 Vict. ccx).
 After taking stock, the Midland tried again for the Syston to Rushton line, and eventually in 1875 approval was given for a slightly varied route through more difficult terrain.

-The Great Northern Railway (Newark & Melton) Act 1872 authorised a line from Newark to Melton, with spurs at Bottesford to the GNR Nottingham to Grantham line, and to the Midland Railway at Melton, as well as a colliery branch to Waltham.
+The Great Northern Railway (Newark and Melton) Act 1872 (35 & 36 Vict. clxvii) authorised a line from Newark to Melton, with spurs at Bottesford to the GNR Nottingham to Grantham line, and to the Midland Railway at Melton, as well as a colliery branch to Waltham.
 The GNR lost its intended Leicester connection, until a later alliance with the London and North Western Railway achieved that, by making a joint line south of Bottesford.